john-p-knapp/food-exp/recipes/duck_confit.md

 1. Starting with **32 oz duck legs** , pull away and discard any excess fat.
 2. With scissors, trim the excess skin near the bottom of the legs and around the edges, leaving at least a quarter-inch overhang of skin.
 * The correct ratio is 2 tablespoons of herb salt to 1 pound of duck legs.
-3. Rub about **1 tbl herb salt** , rubbing a little extra on the thicker parts and around the joint.
+3. Rub about **herb salt** , rubbing a little extra on the thicker parts and around the joint.
 4. Put the legs flesh side up in a single layer in a baking dish.
 Cover with plastic wrap, and refrigerate for 24 hours.
 5. Rinse the legs under cold water and remove excess water.
 6. Vaccum pack the duck.